gormanm/mmtests/README.md

 	Whether or not the [tuned](https://tuned-project.org/) tool should be used and, if yes, with which profile.
-In fact, the option takes the name of the desired profile (which should be present in the system.
+In fact, the option takes the name of the desired profile (which should be present in the system).
 If this is defined `tuned` is started and stopped around the execution of the benchmarks.
 * `SWAP_CONFIGURATION`, `SWAP_PARTITIONS`, `SWAP_SWAPFILE_SIZEMB`:
 	It's possible to use a different swap configuration than what is